 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical trials are expensive, time-consuming, often delayed and uncertain as to outcome.
 We cannot guarantee that any clinical trials that we are conducting or may plan to conduct, will be initiated or conducted as planned or completed on schedule, if at all.
-For example, following our submission of an investigational new drug application, or IND, to the FDA to evaluate ATYR1940 in our Phase 1b/2 trial in adult patients with FSHD in the United States, our IND was placed on full clinical hold to address the issue of the comparability of the drug substance used in our preclinical toxicology studies to that previously used with that proposed for use in the U.S. clinical trial.
-After we submitted our response, in January 2015, FDA removed our IND from full clinical hold, allowing us to initiate the Phase 1b/2 trial in the United States.
-Our IND was placed on partial clinical hold, which prohibited the evaluation of ATYR1940 at doses higher than 3.0 mg/kg.
-The FDA lifted the partial clinical hold in December 2016.
 We cannot assure you that our product candidates will not be subject to new clinical holds or significant delay in the future.
 Any inability to initiate or complete our clinical trials of our product candidates in the United States, as a result of clinical holds or otherwise, would delay our clinical development plans, may require us to incur additional clinical development costs and could impair our ability to obtain U.S. regulatory approval for such product candidates.